-Simon has this message for the staff and supporters of Global Care as we celebrate our 35th anniversary year.
+Simon has this message for the staff and supporters of Global Care:

-“To the staff, you are like our parents because you have mentored us and advised us to be good children and to grow up with respect and love for one another.
+“To the staff, you are like our parents because you have mentored us and advised us to grow up with respect and love for one another.

 “To all Global Care’s sponsors and supporters, only God can properly reward you for what you have done.
-You have made the decision to give help and hope to someone you don’t even know, and in doing so you have changed our lives and helped us to become people of meaning to our communities.
+You have made the decision to give help and hope to someone you don’t even know, and in doing so you have changed our lives and helped us to become people of meaning to our communities.”I want to help